FernandoPailhe/ArgentinaCampeonServer/README.md

 * ORM Layer: This layer contains an interface class and an implementation class for each table.
 It handles the interaction with the database.
 Each table in the database has its own set of routes, controller, and ORM classes.

-Implementation
-One of the implementations has functions that create a mapped list by pulling data from several tables.

 ### Endpoints
 There are several endpoints in the backend service, including endpoints for both regular users and admin users.